inara13/marketplace-aml-triage-engine/README.md

 2. Agent with the LLM making every decision vs agent with Jev handling small decisions
 3. For each: tokens, cost, runtime, recall on planted laundering cases, precision and false negatives

-## Synthetic typologies
+## Synthetic data

-Collusive buy and sell loops, overpriced listings used for trade based laundering, structured payouts under thresholds, dormant account reactivation, and mule seller networks sharing devices.
-Realistic noise is built in on purpose, including legit look alikes that trigger false positives and careful launderers that slip through.
+Six months of a fake resale marketplace: about 56,000 users, 166,000 listings and 430,000 sales, plus KYC profiles, payouts and refunds.

+- **160 planted laundering cases** across 8 typologies: collusive loops, trade based laundering, structuring, dormant reactivation, mule networks, refund laundering, high risk geography and coded listings.
+Each typology has easy, medium and hard cases, and the hard ones are built to slip through
+- **240 decoys:** innocent users who look suspicious, like viral sellers, real luxury collectors and families sharing a device.
+They create realistic false positives
+- **A hidden answer key** in a separate database, used only for evaluation

+Details in [`data/typologies.md`](data/typologies.md), latest counts in [`docs/data_summary.md`](docs/data_summary.md).

 ## Repo structure